Top 25 Interesting Geography Facts For Kids

 Geography is such a captivating and richly diverse subject.
 It encompasses the study of people, places, the environment and so on.
-So, how do you instil an interest for the subject in your child?
+Learning some interesting geography facts can instil an interest for the subject in your child.

 Reading books about various lands, watching documentaries, working on geography projects – all these can expand your child’s knowledge.
 Therefore, encourage your little one to engage in such activities.
 Also, combine learning with fun by planning family trips.
 Nothing to beat travel to teach your child about various places.